 Whistler Heli-Skiing consists of 432,000 acres of classic, big mountain terrain that every skier or snowboarder must experience at least once in a lifetime!
 The heli-skiing area is more than 50 times the size of the Whistler Blackcomb ski area and includes 475 runs and 173 glaciers.

-The most popular months to heli-ski in Whistler are February and March because the snow and weather conditions are generally most reliable at this time of the year.
+The most popular months to heli-ski in Whistler are February and March because the snow and weather conditions are generally the most reliable at this time of the year.
 December and January often see frequent snowstorms.

 During your venture, you will enjoy a thrilling helicopter ride with stunning mountain views and ski on the many glaciers in the area.
 The tours include avalanche safety equipment and a certified guide. >>Book your Heli-Skiing Adventure here